MiniZinc/libminizinc/en/spec.rst

 the outcome must indicate that there are no solutions.

 If the search is complete the output may state this after the solutions.
-The absence of the completness message indicates that the search is incomplete.
+The absence of the completeness message indicates that the search is incomplete.

 Any warnings produced during run-time must be summarised after the statement of completeness.